GimpTutorial/04-Character-Sketch/README.md

 + You usually have access to one whilst drawing- use it as reference.

 ### 97 End Of Section 4 Challenge
++ Last Challenge Of the Section

+### 99 Section 4 Wrap Up
++ Well done you have completed the section!